-Our New Scots programme supports the sharing arts, sciences, crafts, music, research and stories for, with and by New Scots, including the Syrian refugees and wider migrant communities who live in Scotland.
+Our New Scots programme supports the sharing arts, sciences, crafts, music, research and stories for, with and by New Scots, including the Syrian refugees and wider migrant communities who live, work and share their talents in Scotland.

 We also ran small activities linking creativity with researchers as part of the Welcoming’s Creative Space including looking at Scottish music, the link between bilingualism and healthy ageing beforehand.